Bira/octopus-carnival/_drafts/wir-mm-4e-medusa.md

 _immediately_.
 This is a (save ends) condition until the third failed save, in which it becomes permanent until cured.

-The possible cures are specified here: the right power or ritual, a willing kiss from the medusa, or the afore-mentioned blood drops.
+The possible cures are the same as those of the Venom Arrow's gaze.

 ### Medusa Shroud of Zehir (MM)